RoadPilotAI/cads/standard/CADS-v1.0.md

 CADS uses semantic versioning (`MAJOR.MINOR.PATCH`):

-- **MAJOR** version increments indicate breaking changes to the record schema.
+- **MAJOR** — breaking changes to the record schema.
 Existing records remain valid under their original version.
 Implementations must declare which major version they support.
-- **MINOR** version increments indicate new optional fields or new province configurations.
+- **MINOR** — new optional fields or new province profile schema fields.
 Backward compatible.
-- **PATCH** version increments indicate corrections, clarifications, or editorial changes.
+- **PATCH** — corrections, clarifications, or editorial changes.
 No schema changes.

-The `cads_version` field in every record identifies the version of this standard under which the record was created.
-Systems receiving CADS records must be able to process records from any minor or patch version within the same major version.
+The `cads_version` field in every record identifies the version under which the record was created.
+Systems receiving CADS records must process records from any minor or patch version within the same major version.

-Province configuration additions (new provinces) are minor version increments.
+Provincial profile additions and updates are versioned separately from the core standard.

 ---

 ## Appendix A — NOC 2021 Reference Codes

-The following NOC 2021 codes represent the occupational categories most commonly encountered in industrial hearing conservation programs.
-This list is illustrative, not exhaustive.
+Common occupational codes encountered in industrial hearing conservation programs.
+Not exhaustive — full NOC 2021 listings available at [noc.esdc.gc.ca](https://noc.esdc.gc.ca).

 | NOC Code | Title |
 |---|---|